Age-Aware Stochastic Hybrid Systems: Stability, Solutions, and Applications: Multiple Discrete States, Multiple Age Processes

 \section{Multiple Discrete States, Multiple Age Processes}

 The previous section results were based on the use of Jensen's inequality thanks to the convexity of the function $g(x)=x^m$ for $x\in[0,\infty)$ and $m\geq1$.
 By considering the more general case where multiple age processes interact with one another, the same approach cannot be adopted as the function $g(\boldsymbol{x})=x_1^{m_1}\ldots x_n^{m_n}$ is not convex for $\boldsymbol{x}\in[0,\infty)^n$.
 Additionally, if $|\mathbb{Q}|>1$, one has to consider the contribution of each discrete state to the overall moment value.
 These two aspects greatly complicate the resulting ODEs and render the analysis of the system even more challenging.
-To that end, we study a specific environment modeled through age-dependent SHS tools with multiple discrete states and age processes.
-The analysis done in the sequel can be followed and mimicked for other systems while adapting it for the system in question.
+Given these difficulties, we focus in the rest of our analysis on a specific environment modeled through age-dependent SHS tools with multiple discrete states and age processes.
+The analysis done in the sequel can then be used as a roadmap by the reader to adapt it for their system of interest.